 The administrative center of the region is the city of Gomel.
 Other big towns are Vetka, Dobrush, Zhitkovichi, Zhlobin, Kalinkovichi, Mozyr, Rechitsa, Rogachev, Svetlogorsk, Turov, and Chechersk.

 Gomel Oblast has a big economic potential.
 It is one of the most advanced industrial regions in Belarus.
-Gomel Oblast accounts for 21% of the country’s industrial output.
+Gomel Oblast accounts for about 20% of the country’s industrial output.
 There are 211 large and medium-sized enterprises.
 The major industries are manufacture of oil products, chemical production, metallurgy, food production, machine-building and instrument-making, production of construction materials.
 The following companies are famous far beyond Belarus: Gomselmash (grain harvesters and other agricultural equipment), joint enterprise Spartak (confectionery and chocolates), Gomeldrev and Gomelglass.

 The local agriculture specializes in cattle breeding, production of potatoes, vegetables, and flax (in the eastern part of the region).